Since 1780 the historic Epsom Racecourse has been the

 BRING YOUR TERRIER OR

-If you have a terrier(s) up to 15” at the shoulder
+have a terrier(s) up to 15” at the shoulder bring

-then bring them along or just come and enjoy the fun with
+it along or just come and enjoy the fun with the Terrier

 SPECTATORS FREE !